 As described in the HIMSS & REACH report, Developing a Digital Tech-Enabled Maternal Health, “unequal access to information and health services further increases health risks among all women.
 These factors influence the availability of and access to quality healthcare and preventive services.
 Maternal mortality in particular, deserves action at every level.”
 The report recommends that “health systems should collaborate on advocating for maternal health and clinically appropriate uses of telehealth and remote patient monitoring for perinatal care, including advocacy efforts related to maternal health.
 Additionally, more timely collection, analysis and reporting of maternal health data is imperative.”

 IHE USA has hosted the North American Connectathon, one of the largest industry interoperability testing events, for over a decade.
 IHE USA's Standards Acceleration Programs explore emerging standards and implementation guidance in global, local, and personal health testing and education tracks.
 And in January 2022, IHE USA is launching the Path to Production - a series of digital events for interoperability stakeholders at all maturity and engagement levels to have the opportunity to marshal resources and help accelerate the development and deployment of standards in critical, under-resourced areas to support better population health outcomes.

-For more information and to join the conversation visit the IHE USA Path to Production event page here!
+For more information and to join the conversation, see below for the link to the IHE USA Path to Production event page!

 What to Expect in 2022